Konstantin-Bogdanoski/Blanket-Clusterer-Docs/documentation/usage.md

 ### 7. Wait a bit while the process is executing

 ### 8. Check out the results

 #### With Group names

 ![Results with group names](../_images/web-application/Blanket_Clusterer_Results_GroupNames.jpg)

 #### Without Group names

 ![Results without group names](../_images/web-application/Blanket_Clusterer_Results_NoGroupNames.png)

+## Use with Docker

+To use Blanket Clusterer with Docker, refer to [Getting Started/Docker](/getting-started/docker.md)

 ## Format of files

 The names and group-names files must be in a specific `.csv` format.
 The first column needs to be the key corresponding to the value (name), and the second column needs to be the value itself.

 For example: